Joe Gambardella

-Joseph Gabriel Gambardella (born December 1, 1993) is an American professional ice hockey player who is currently an unrestricted free agent.
-He most recently played for the Utica Comets of the American Hockey League (AHL).
+Joseph Gabriel Gambardella (born December 1, 1993) is an American former professional ice hockey center.
 He attended the University of Massachusetts–Lowell where he played college ice hockey and was a business major.
 Undrafted into the NHL, Gambardella signed an entry-level contract with the Edmonton Oilers in 2017.

 Playing career

 While playing at Monsignor Farrell High School during the 2009–10 season, Gambardella was selected as an Advance All-Star.
 He chose to forgo his senior year at Farrell and try out for a junior team.
 He joined the New Jersey Rockets in the Atlantic Junior Hockey League under coach Bob Thornton who also worked for the United States Hockey League.
 On Thornton's request, Gambardella tried out for the Des Moines Buccaneers midway through the 2011–12 season and made the team.

 In his second season with the Buccaneers, and his first full season with the team, Gambardella was named an alternate captain and announced his commitment to the University of Massachusetts Lowell in December 2012.
 During this season, Gambardella was hit in the face with a puck causing a broken left cheek, sinus and orbital bones and a cut that required stitches.
 He finished the game but was forced to miss 5 weeks to recover from required surgery.
 He ended the season with 36 points in 48 games.